aaronicsubstances/scalable-ipc/README.md

   * Also assume underlying transport handles congestion on its own.
   * Simple error control by continuously retrying within a fixed time period with random backoff strategy.
 Underlying transport is at liberty to use more complicated backoff strategies behind the scenes.
   * Simple flow control with stop-and-wait.
 Underlying transport is at liberty to transparently use more complicated flow control mechanisms behind the scenes together with fragmenting PDUs.
-  * Employ in-memory database to save already processed message ids.
-Necessary for preventing repeated data processing during lifetime of process.
   * Non-negotiable configuration parameters
-       - Maximum transfer unit (MTU).
-Should be at least 512.
        - Maximum receivable message size.
 Should be at least 64 kilobytes (65536 bytes).
-       - Minimum and maximum random backoff period between retries.
-       - Receive timeout of acknowledgment PDUs.
-This becomes the time available for retries.
-       - Receive timeout of data PDUs.
-Necessary for cleaning up abandoned data transfers.
        - Endpoint owner id.
 Necessary for preventing repeated data processing during process restarts.
 Should be set differently at every start of the process which creates network endpoint.
+       - Receive timeout of data PDUs.
+Necessary for cleaning up abandoned data transfers.
-       - Time to wait before cleaning up processed data transfers.
+       - Time to wait before cleaning up received message ids.
+       - Maximum transfer unit (MTU).
+Should be at least 512.
        - Whether or not to set timestamps in PDUs.
+       - Minimum and maximum random backoff period between retries.
+       - Receive timeout of acknowledgment PDUs.
+This becomes the time available for retries.

 ## PDU Structure

 In the case of UDP, the datagram length indicates the length of the PDU.
 In the case of TCP/TLS, the PDU must be wrapped in a TLV format.

-data transfer length, pdu length, and sequence numbers are signed 32-bit integers. timestamp is 64-bit signed integer.
+message length, sequence number are signed 32-bit integers. timestamp is 64-bit signed integer.

-protocol version, opcode, error_code, message id and owner id cannot be all zeros.
+with the exception of the data payload, no field can be all zeros.

 all strings are utf8-encoded.